amidos2006/pcg_benchmark/README.md

 PCG Benchmark is a framework to test and compare different content generators over different problems.
 The framework follows the same design methodology of [OpenAI Gym](https://github.com/openai/gym) which makes it easy to use, test, and expand for new problems.

-This repo contains the framework and some initial generators that are provided with the paper.
+This repo contains the framework that is used in our paper for the generators please check the following repo [https://github.com/amidos2006/benchmark_experiments](https://github.com/amidos2006/benchmark_experiments).
 To cite the framework or the paper use the following bibliography
 ```
 @inproceedings{khalifa20XXpcgbenchmark,
   title={PCG Benchamrk},